 Book Project: Our memories inform our personality and the inability to remember really shakes me to my core.
-However, spending the last 18 months of my father’s life, as he suffered from progressive dementia changed both my perceptions and my expectations about this notion.
+However, spending the last year of my father’s life by his side as he suffered from progressive dementia changed both my perceptions and my expectations about this notion.

 To put it mildly, my father George loved old movies, especially the genre known as Film Noir.
 Born in 1927 his quirky sense of humor was defined early on by his love for the language, persona and style of those early film characters.
 These portraits taken in my dad’s last year of life as he struggled through a progressing veil of dementia glimpse into his strong yet sometimes-vulnerable personality.
 A life-long hypnotist and jazz pianist with an edge for the dramatic, my father truly embodied the film genre he loved so much, right up until the day he died.
 This series of portraits documents my father’s many moods, alter egos and moments in between during this bittersweet yet enlightening journey.